Somali diaspora: United States

+In 2008–2012, the largest concentration of Somalia-born people in the United States were in the Minneapolis-St. Paul-Bloomington area (17,320) of Minnesota.
+Other metropolitan areas with significant numbers of Somali Americans include Columbus, Ohio (10,280), Seattle-Tacoma-Bellevue in Washington (7,850), San Diego-Carlsbad-San Marcos in California (2,845), Washington, D.C.-Arlington-Alexandria in the Virginia-D.C. area (2,715), Atlanta-Sandy Springs-Marietta in Georgia (2,305), Phoenix-Mesa-Glendale in Arizona (1,965), Portland-Vancouver-Hillsboro in Oregon (1,480), Nashville-Davidson-Murfreesboro-Franklin in Tennessee (1,420), Boston-Cambridge-Quincy in Massachusetts (1,380), and other areas (28,650).

 Canada

 Canada hosts one of the largest Somali populations in the Western world, with the 2011 National Household Survey reporting 44,995 people claiming Somali descent, though an unofficial estimate placed the figure as high as 150,000 residents.
 Somalis tend to be concentrated in the southern part of the province of Ontario, especially the Ottawa and Toronto areas.
 The Albertan cities of Calgary and Edmonton have also seen a significant increase in their respective Somali communities over the past five years.
 In addition, the neighbourhood of Rexdale in the Toronto borough of Etobicoke has one of the largest Somali populations in the country.
 Statistics Canada's 2006 Census ranks people of Somali descent as the 69th largest ethnic group in Canada.

 Middle East

 There is a sizable Somali community in the United Arab Emirates.
 Somali-owned businesses line the streets of Deira, the Dubai city centre, with only Iranians exporting more products from the city at large.

 Relations between the modern-day territories of Somalia and Yemen stretch back to antiquity.
 A number of Somali clans trace descent to the latter region.
 During the colonial period, disgruntled Yemenis from the Hadhrami wars sought and received asylum in various Somali towns.
 Yemen in turn unconditionally opened its borders to Somali nationals following the outbreak of the civil war in Somalia in the early 1990s.
 In 2015, after the Saudi-led military intervention in Yemen, many returning Somali expatriates as well as various foreign nationals began emigrating from Yemen to Somaliland.